Casino Gambling in Kentucky

 Gambling in Kentucky

-The most common type of gambling offered is pari-mutuel betting on thoroughbred horse racing at the 10 racetracks located throughout the state.
+The most common form of gambling found in Kentucky is pari-mutuel betting on thoroughbred horse racing, this can be found at the 10 racetracks located throughout the state.

 Types of Casinos in Kentucky